tzezar/datagrid/sites/docs/src/examples/sorting/documentation.md

 }
 ```

-and sorting for particullar column can be overwritten with setting in <mark>column definition</mark>
+and sorting for particullar column can be overwritten with setting in column definition

 ```ts
 {